Afsana2910/Vertical-Federated-Logistic-Regression/README.md

 [Source: Federated learning on non-IID data: A survey](https://www.sciencedirect.com/science/article/abs/pii/S0925231221013254)

-NB: Citing or acknowledging this GitHub repository would be highly appreciated if used for any research purpose.
+NB: Citing this GitHub repository would be highly appreciated if used for any research purpose.